Ben-Malik/spring-boot-project/README.md

 # A boilerplate code for a spring boot Java web application
- Java 17, Spring boot 2.5.4, Postgresql

  # Teck Stack
  1. Java 17
  2. Spring Boot 2.5.4